 The structure of business ownership is important.

-We examine in this blog the options of using a sole trader, partnership, company or trust structure.
+Your options include a number of structures including sole trader, partnership, company or trust structure.

-A one-person business.
-You own the business and income, expenses are included in your personal tax position.
+You own the business.
+Income and Expenses are included in your personal tax position.
 The business has no separate legal entity from the owner.

 Disadvantages – A sole trader has no separate entity from the business which unlimited liability and personal responsible for the business liabilities.
-A Business Name does not create a separate legal entity and a sole proprietor must receive all capital and revenue of profits.
-Finally, a sole trader cannot share the burden of management and costs.
+A Business Name does not create a separate legal entity, and a sole proprietor must receive all capital and revenue of profits.
+A sole trader cannot share the burden of management and costs.

-Partnerships are groups of two or more legal persons who associate in a mutual business enterprise with a view to make a profit and distribute the profits amongst themselves.
+Partnerships are groups of two or more legal persons who associate in a mutual business enterprise.
+The objective is to distribute the profits amongst themselves.

 The partners can be individuals, companies or trusts.
 They are governed by either a Partnership Agreement or a Partnership Act which implies various rights and liabilities into the Agreement.